-This section deals with the description of the trial version based on Xilinx ML605 development board, see Figure 2.6.
-The board had been used in a previous project and has not been used since.
-However, the FPGA parameters are more than sufficient of what we need for fast data acquisition system.
+This section deals with the description of the trial version based on Xilinx ML605 development board, see Figure 2.7, available at the workplace.
+This FPGA parameters are more than sufficient of what we need for the fast data acquisition system being developed.